This post may contain affiliate links. Please read our disclosure policy.

-These easy Burrito Bowls are loaded with flavorful ground turkey taco meat, rice, black beans and a variety of other toppings.
-Everyone can customize their own burrito bowl for a winning dinner that will quickly become a favorite!
+These easy Chipotle-inspired Burrito Bowls are loaded with flavorful ground turkey taco meat, rice, black beans, and a variety of other toppings.
+Everyone can customize their own Mexican bowls for a winning dinner that will quickly become a favorite!

-You can top your burrito bowl with all sorts of delicious flavors, like corn and black beans, creamy avocado, shredded cheese, tomatoes, green onions and rice.
-Every bite is packed with all the flavors or your favorite loaded burrito without the tortilla.
+- Toppings – You can top your burrito bowl with all sorts of delicious flavors, like corn and black beans, creamy avocado, shredded cheese, tomatoes, green onions, and sour cream.
+Every bite is packed with all the flavors, or your favorite loaded burrito without the tortilla.

 This recipe couldn’t be easier!
 Just whip up some taco meat and choose your favorite toppings.

 Make the taco meat.
 Cook a pound of ground turkey with some onion and garlic.
 If your turkey is releasing a lot of liquid during cooking, you may want to drain it before adding anything else.
 Add your favorite salsa, some taco seasoning and water and simmer for 10-15 minutes.
 The mixture will reduce and thicken a bit as it – it’s done when it’s reduced by about half.
 Sometimes I’ll stir in some cheese, too.

 Prep the toppings.
 While the turkey taco meat is simmering away, prep the toppings.
 We almost always have some leftover rice in the freezer so I just heat that up, however you could whip up a fresh batch if you like.
 Toppings can be whatever you enjoy; I will usually put out a variety of options to let every one customize their own bowl.